Housing

 • The federal Eldercare Locator offers a Modifying Your Home for Healthy Aging brochure that is filled with helpful information and photos.

-• The National Institute on Aging has an aging in place infographic that is helpful.
+• The National Institute on Aging has a helpful aging in place infographic.

-• AARP has a HomeFit Guide that offers ideas on making improvements with a questionnaire that covers kitchens, bathrooms, steps, ramps and similar topics.
+• AARP’s HomeFit Guide offers ideas on making improvements with a questionnaire that covers kitchens, bathrooms, steps, ramps and similar topics.
 It also tells you about do-it-yourself fixes and those that require skilled expertise.

 • You may find a home modification and repair provider near you in the Home Modification Information National Directory.

-• Hiring an occupational therapist to make recommendations about what will meet both current and future needs (ask your doctor for a recommendation).
+• You can also hire an occupational therapist to make recommendations about what will meet both current and future needs (ask your doctor for a recommendation).

 For external modifications such as a ramp when you live in a place where homeowner associations have architectural rules, you will want to check with your association on whether its design will meet its rules and those of the Reston Association.